| 1.

 any cash.
 Unfortunately, the lending world has changed

-dramatically, and most of these options will not work.
+dramatically and most of these options will not work.

 Consider: